-After a write process on the MMC, an according ID event is written into the diagnostic buffer of the CPU.
+After a MMC access, an ID is written into the diagnostic buffer of the CPU.
 To monitor the diagnosis entries, you select PLC > Module Information in the Siemens SIMATIC Manager.
 Via the register "Diagnostic Buffer" you reach the diagnosis window.

-When writing on the MMC, the following events may occur:
+When accessing a MMC, the following events may occur:

 Event-ID Meaning

 0xE100 MMC access error

 0xE101 MMC error file system

 0xE102 MMC error FAT

 0xE200 MMC writing finished successful

+0xE21F Error during reload, read error, out of memory